SAP/terraform-provider-btp/docs/data-sources/subaccount_environment_instance.md

 page_title: "btp_subaccount_environment_instance Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Gets the details of a specific environment instance in a subaccount.
+  Get the details of a specific environment instance in a subaccount.
   Tip:
   You must be assigned to the subaccount admin or viewer role.
 ---

 # btp_subaccount_environment_instance (Data Source)

-Gets the details of a specific environment instance in a subaccount.
+Get the details of a specific environment instance in a subaccount.

 __Tip:__
 You must be assigned to the subaccount admin or viewer role.